 - Support implementation of state climate goals: Methane is a short-lived climate pollutant with significantly higher global warming potential than carbon dioxide, and near-term reductions are critical to achieving state climate goals.
 Alternative manure management investments provide critical methane reductions from livestock manure and are highly GHG cost-effective, although these practices are not as cost-effective as anaerobic digestion of dairy manure.
 Because these projects are typically implemented at smaller dairies or at dairies that may not be appropriate for a digester, they fill an important gap in the state's methane reduction efforts.
 Investments in alternative manure management can contribute to broader natural and working lands goals through enhanced manure utilization. - Advance equity and environmental justice: Alternative manure management programs funded through California Climate Investments have not historically benefitted priority populations.
-However, new approaches, such as targeted technical assistance, 48 can help underserved populations outside of the priority population definitions access these benefits.
+However, new approaches, such as targeted technical assistance, can help underserved populations outside of the priority population definitions access these benefits. - Improve public health: Alternative manure management projects reduce criteria air pollutants, providing local public health benefits, and help with nutrient management and control, which may reduce the likelihood of impacts to water quality. - Support a climate-resilient and prosperous economic future: Programs implementing this investment type have not reported direct jobs. - Foster interagency coordination: There are limited non-GGRF funding sources for alternative manure management projects.